 The pharmaceutical software market may be divided into applications and end-users.
-A recent study published by 360iResearch™ shows that in 2020 global pharmacy management system market was estimated at $15.66 Billion, expected to reach over $17 Billion by the end of 2021, and $35.49 billion by 2026.
+A recent study published by 360iResearch™ shows that in 2020, the global pharmacy management system market was estimated at $15.66 Billion, expected to reach over $17 Billion by the end of 2021 and $35.49 billion by 2026.

 The market’s growth has been boosted by the rise in new technologies such as big data and cloud computing, pharmaceutical supply networks, and increased regulatory scrutiny.

-Grails’ team has made a list of 181pharmaceutical distribution software companies and tier domain name choices.
+We made a list of 181 pharmaceutical distribution software companies and tier domain name choices.
 Selected in no particular order, here are the names that piqued our attention.

 Envi is a cloud-based medical inventory management solution that assists healthcare enterprises of all kinds in creating, tracking and managing stock.

 Envi has secured a .com domain that is the natural choice of their audience – envi.com.
 Four-letter. com domain names (LLLL.com) are among the most liquid domain assets someone can own.
 In recent years, some of the best sales of LLLL.com domains include zoom.com, pain.com, user.com, item.com, etc.